VARICOSE VEINS

 Management

-The majority of patient with varicose veins can be treated effectively with
+The majority of patients with varicose veins can be treated effectively with

 Elevation of limbs at rest